openshift/enhancements/enhancements/kube-apiserver/startup-monitor.md

 Configuration can be bad in different ways.
 In HA OpenShift, the static pod operator will wait for operands on one node to start up and to become healthy and ready.
 The operator will stop rolling out bad revisions further.

 In SNO, there is no other pod to ensure availability when a roll-out of a new revision happens.
-Hence, a bad revision can be fatal for the cluster, especially for the kube-apiserver and etcd
+Hence, a bad revision can be fatal for the cluster, especially for the kube-apiserver and etcd.

 This enhancement is describing a fallback mechanism that will make the operand to revert to the last healthy revision when the new revision fails, and how the operator will notice this event and how it will react.